Home to School Transport

 • provide someone to escort your child, for example when they are walking or on transport to and from school.

-If your child has an EHC Plan
+If your child has an EHCP

 A child does not need an Education, Health and Care Plan (EHCP) to be eligible for transport on the grounds of SEND.
 Also, an EHCP does not automatically mean that free transport will be provided.